aekpalakorn/crowdsourced-label-aggregator/README.md

 Usage
 -----
-Run `python estimator.py`
+Run `python test.py` with the following parameters:

+* `-o` Number of objects
+* `-w` Number of workers
+* `-l` Number of unique labels
+* `-d` Worker-type distribution as a list of probabilities in the following order [expert, normal, random, sloppy, uniform]

+For example:

+`python test.py -o 10 -w 50 -l 4 -d 0.3 0.4 0.1 0.1 0.1`

-The example generates synthethic observations given the lists of objects, workers, labels, and worker-type distribution as parameters.
+The example generates synthethic observations given 10 objects, 50 workers (30% are expert, 40% are normal, 10% are random spammer, 10% are sloppy, and 10% are uniform spammer), and 4 unique labels as parameters.
 Then, it estimates the true labels from the test data using the EM algorithm.

 References